Petar-Koprinkov/Petar-Koprinkov/README.md

 Hello there! <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> I'm <b>Petar Koprinkov</b>, a junior developer on a mission to dive into the world of programming, fueled by curiosity and a passion for learning.
 While my journey in the realm of development is just beginning, I am eager to grow, evolve, and make meaningful contributions to the tech community.

 <h2>About Me</h2>
-<p>💻 As a Junior Python Developer, I'm excited to embark on this journey of exploration, experimentation, and continuous improvement.</p>
+<p>💻 I'm a Junior Python Developer and currently working as a Junior Data Ingestion Engineer at <strong>Edited</strong>, where I work on collecting, processing, and managing data to power insightful analytics.</p>
 <p>🌱 I am a student at New Bulgarian University, pursuing the Master’s program in ‘Software Technologies in the Internet’.</p>
 <p>🎓 I have a strong desire to expand my knowledge and skills in various domains of technology.</p>
 <p>🤖 I'm particularly fascinated by the realms of web development, data science, artificial intelligence and machine learning, and I'm eager to delve deeper into these fields.</p>